 I can then go into the SOLIDWORKS materials and look at the AISI 1020.
 The fields here can’t be edited because they are all greyed out so I’m going to right mouse button on AISI 1020 > Copy and right mouse button over my Custom Steel folder and hit Paste.
 Now I have a new custom material that I can rename Custom 1020 an I can say Apply.
 In my tree, it will now say Custom 1020 and I can now adjust the material properties.

 I hope this answered your question on how to apply a new material in SOLIDWORKS OR how to change the material.
-To see a full demonstration of this process, check out my video below.

 About the Author